-Owning a horse isn’t quite as expensive as you might think — but you should still be prepared to drop a few grand if you are looking for an equine member of the family.
-It’s estimated that nearly 7.2 million Americans own horses.
-Before you put your money into your new four-legged companion, you may want to explore how much should be budgeted before you saddle up.
-For more general help with financial planning — maybe to figure out how to save money to allow you to purchase your horse — consider working with a financial advisor.
+Owning a horse isn’t quite as expensive as you might think.
+However, you should still be ready to drop a few thousand dollars if you’re looking for an equine member of the family.
+It’s estimated that there are nearly 7.2 million horses in the U.S. But before you put your money into your new four-legged companion, you may want to explore how much should be budgeted before you saddle up.
+For more general help with financial planning, consider working with a financial advisor.

-The value of a horse is determined not only by its purpose but also by its pedigree.
+The value of a horse is derived not only by its purpose, but also by its pedigree.
 Specifically bred horses, like those who have more speed, can cost more than those that don’t have the same genetic lineage.

 Like other types of animals you can own, the more time you have to spend training it, the less it might cost you upfront.
 The more trained a horse is, the more expensive they are.

 Since the type of horse and reason for purchase varies so much, the cost is also just as broad.
 The cost can range from a couple of hundred dollars to several thousands of dollars.
-For regular recreational use, the average cost is around $3,000, according to the University of Maine.
+For regular recreational use, the average cost is almost $3,900, according to a study by the University of Maine.

-For instance, you’ll need to consider how to transport your horse after you’ve purchased it, and how you’ll transport it if you’re moving it from where it stays to other places, like shows or races, if necessary.
+While there’s an upfront cost to buy a horse, there are plenty of other costs that come with owning a horse.
+For instance, you’ll need to consider how to transport your horse after you buy it, and how you’ll transport it if you’re moving it from where it stays to other places, like shows or races.

 You’ll also want to find out the cost of boarding your horse.
 Boarding facilities vary in what they offer, from full-service to cleaning and maintaining your horse’s stall yourself.
 If you’re using a horse recreationally, some facilities have riding areas that you can use.
 Ask the boarding facility if they have access to bedding, should your horse need it.